CloudNimble/BlazorEssentials/src/CloudNimble.BlazorEssentials.IndexedDb/README.md

 This is a [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) library for accessing IndexedDB, it uses Jake Archibald's [idb library](https://github.com/jakearchibald/idb) for handling access to [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

-It maps as closely to the browser IndexedDB API as possible, so you can use public [documentation](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)
+It maps as closely to the browser IndexedDB API as possible, but in a .NET way, so you can use public [documentation](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

 ## Features